 Cash reflects currency and deposits or other accounts with financial institutions that may be deposited or withdrawn without restriction or penalty.
-Cash equivalents represent short-term and highly liquid investments that convert readily to cash and carry little risk of change in value at maturity due to interest rate changes.
+Cash equivalents represent short-term and highly liquid investments that convert readily to cash and carry little risk of change in value at maturity due to interest rate changes; maturities of the investments are three months or less at the date of purchase.